-This is a very male-heavy blog.
-I would wager that well over 95% of the pictures that include people are of men, or they are the dominant people featured.
+I admit that this is a very male-heavy blog.
+I would wager that well over 95% of the pictures that include depictions of people are of men, or they at the least are the dominant people featured.
 Nothing wrong with that: war pictures are what they are.

 Men fought and died and thus they are in most of the photos.
 However, women also contributed to the war effort, and they deserve their due just like guys that drove tanks and commanded ships.